Ciaran Donnelly (footballer)

 Ciaran Donnelly (born 2 April 1984) is an English former professional footballer.
-He now the Academy Director at Blackpool.
+He is now the Academy Director at Blackpool.

 He has played for England at Under-16, Under-18 and Under-19 levels.

 Early life

 Born in Blackpool, Lancashire, Donnelly attended Claremont Primary School and Warbreck Hill High School in North Shore, Blackpool.
 He joined the Centre of Excellence at his hometown club, where he stayed until he was fourteen years old, when he joined the Academy at Premier League club Blackburn Rovers.

 Club career

 Donnelly started out in the youth team and then as a trainee at Blackburn Rovers in 2002.
 After being an ever-present in the club's reserve team in the 2003–04 season, on 25 March 2004 he was sent on loan to Blackpool who were then in League One.
 He played nine league matches before the loan spell ran out on 9 May.
 However, he did not make any first-team appearances for Blackburn Rovers and he signed for his hometown club on a free transfer on 16 March 2005 initially until the end of the season, with an option for a further year.
 On 2 September 2005, Donelly scored the winning goal as Blackpool beat Doncaster Rovers 1–0 at Belle Vue in League One.

 On 23 November 2006, Blackpool sent him on loan to Southport, who were then in the Conference National, where he played eleven league games, scoring one goal.
 Then, after he returned from Southport, he was sent on loan to League Two club Macclesfield Town on 22 March 2007 until the end of the season.

 After making one appearance, in the Football League Trophy, in 2006–07 for Blackpool, and failing to break into the first-team squad as the club was promoted to the Championship, he was released at the end of the season.
 He signed a two-year contract with Fleetwood Town, who were then in the Northern Premier League Premier Division for the start of the 2007–08 season, scoring just three minutes into his debut on 18 August 2007 in a 1–0 away win at Ossett Town.

 He moved to Northern Ireland in January 2008 to play for IFA Premiership club Glenavon.
 His only goal for the club came in a 6–3 defeat to Loughall in the Mid-Ulster Cup.
 He left Glenavon at the end of the 2007–08 season.

 Without a club, Donnelly returned home to Blackpool, where he played Sunday League football in the Blackpool & Fylde Sunday League Alliance.
-In the 2009–10 season he played part-time with local club AFC Blackpool in the North West Counties Football League First Division.
+In the 2009–10 season, he played part-time with local club AFC Blackpool in the North West Counties Football League First Division.

 After impressing during a series of trials in the summer of 2010, Donnelly signed for Barrow in July 2010.
 Donnelly left the club on 31 January 2011 after the club decided not to extend his contract.